Who are the Amish?

 - See: Christian symbols

 Everyday life and customs in the Amish community are governed by an unwritten code of behavior called the Ordnung.
 The Ordnung began as a basic outline of Anabaptist faith in the 16th century, and since then, details and new rules have been added that help define what it means to be Amish.
 It now governs everything from clothing and child bearing to occupational activities and how the weekend is spent.

 The enforcement of the rules depends on the bishop, who is charged with upholding Amish values.
 An Amish minister has explained of the Ordnung:

 A respected Ordnung generates peace, love, contentment, equality, and unity.
 It creates a desire for togetherness and fellowship.
 It binds marriages, it strengthens family ties to live together, to work together, to worship together and to commune secluded from the world.
 (Quoted in Donald B. Kraybill, The Riddle of Amish Culture, 98.)

 Shunning (Meidung, "avoidance") was the practice that set the Amish apart from the Mennonites several centuries ago, and it remains the fundamental way in which the community deals with disobedient members.
 Amish differ considerably from community to community in the severeness and strictness of the shunning, but in light of the closeness of the community and separation from the outside world, it is invariably a painful experience for the one shunned.

 An Amish person may be shunned for a variety of offenses, ranging from major moral offenses to using improper technology.
-In accordance with the teachings of Jakob Amman, an Amish person in good standing may buy from, sell to, eat with or sleep with a shunned person, even if the person is one's spouse or close relative.
+In accordance with the teachings of Jakob Amman, an Amish person in good standing may not buy from, sell to, eat with or sleep with a shunned person, even if the person is one's spouse or close relative.